 - (b) Equities - (i) Public equity investments are made directly or through funds.
 Investment management fees are paid to investment managers for externally managed investments and include an incentive portion that fluctuates with investment performance.
-As at September 30, 2009, public equities include fund investments with a fair value of \$2,387 million (March 31, 2009 \$1,730 million; September 30, 2008 \$1,516 million). - (ii) Private equity investments are generally made directly or through ownership in limited partnership arrangements which have a typical term of 10 years.
+As at December 31, 2009, public equities include fund investments with a fair value of \$2,507 million (March 31, 2009 \$1,730 million; December 31, 2008 \$1,434 million). - (ii) Private equity investments are generally made directly or through ownership in limited partnership arrangements which have a typical term of 10 years.
 The private equity investments represent equity ownerships or investments with the risk and return characteristics of equity.
-As at September 30, 2009, private equities include direct investments with a fair value of \$3,083 million (March 31, 2009 \$2,906 million; September 30, 2008 \$3,808 million).
+As at December 31, 2009, private equities include direct investments with a fair value of \$3,468 million (March 31, 2009 \$2,906 million; December 31, 2008 \$3,594 million).

 With respect to limited partnership arrangements, the CPP Investment Board advances capital to the limited partnerships, a portion of which, commonly referred to as management fees, is used by the General Partners to select and provide ongoing management support to the underlying companies.
-Management fees generally vary between one per cent and two per cent of the total amount committed to the limited partnerships and are expensed as incurred.
+Management fees are expensed as incurred.